swcarpentry/DEPRECATED-bc/novice/hg/03-conflict.md

 ~~~
 </div>

-Mercurial detects that our changes diverge from the line of
+Mercurial detects that our changes conflict with the changes
-development in the remote server and stops us from creating a
+in the remote server and stops us from creating a
 confusing situation in that server.
 What we have to do is pull the
 changes from Bitbucket, [merge](../../gloss.html#repository-merge)
 them into the copy we're currently working in, and then push that.